sul-cidr/mime-dh2025-slides/slides.md

 </div>

 :::
-As Michael mentioned, this project works with a corpus of films recorded with standard 2D cameras, so we can't rely on any special 3D camera or motion capture input.
-Being able to run accurate pose analyses on such moving images opens up basically the entire history of theater on film for analysis, but it can be quite challenging given "in the wild" live stage or studio recordings, with multiple cameras, cuts, occlusion, shadows and so forth.
+As Michael mentioned, this project works with moving images recorded on standard 2D "monocular" cameras.
+This opens up basically the entire history of theater on film for analysis, but it can be quite challenging to get sufficient accurate pose data from such "in the wild" live stage or studio recordings, due to multiple camera angles, panning, cuts, occlusion, shadows and so forth.

-The first convolutional neural network-based pose estimation tools, such as OpenPose circa 2018, worked OK on recordings made in controlled environments and for things like TikTok videos with only one or two people who are in the frame at all times.
-But as you can see from the image on the left, even after some further refinements found in more recent versions of Open PifPaf, they struggle with in-the-wild videos such as the example shown here and are even more limited at estimating 3D coordinates and tracking multiple people in the shot.
+The first convolutional neural network-based pose estimation tools, such as OpenPose circa 2018, were revolutionary, but even after some further refinements, they still really struggled with in-the-wild videos such as the example shown on the left and are even more limited at estimating 3D coordinates and tracking multiple people in a shot.

-As sometimes happens during the current era of AI research, a better model came along just in time, in the form a of a new generation of transformer-based models for computer vision, and more specifically via some great software tools for pose estimation and tracking from a research group at UC Berkeley.
+As sometimes happens during this current era of AI research, a better model came along just in time, with a new generation of transformer-based models for computer vision, and more specifically via some great software tools for pose estimation and tracking from a research group at UC Berkeley.

 ---